-Less than 30 percent of those infected will develop acute symptoms of hepatitis C.
+Fewer than 30 percent of those who have the disease will develop acute symptoms of hepatitis C.

-Most infected people will develop chronic infection.
+Most people infected with the disease will develop chronic infection.
 This infection may persist for many years without symptoms, before cirrhosis (liver disease) or liver cancer develops.

-How long can an infected person spread the virus?
+How long can a person with the disease spread the virus?

 How is hepatitis C diagnosed?

-There are several blood tests that can be done to determine if a person is infected with the hepatitis C virus.
-Usually a second test is necessary to confirm the diagnosis.
+There are several blood tests that can be done to determine if a person is infected with the hepatitis C virus, including screenings to check for hepatitis C antibodies.
 These tests cannot determine whether the infection is new (acute) or chronic.